wiringa/PDAL/doc/stages/readers.las.rst

   Don't read the SRS VLRs.
 The data will not be assigned an SRS.
 This option is for use only in special cases where processing the SRS could cause performance issues.
 [Default: false]

+srs_vlr_order
+  A comma-separated list of any of 'wkt1', 'wkt2', 'projjson' or 'geotiff' that specifies the order for which spatial reference VLRs should be searched.